 Special Needs Achievement Program (SNAP)

-The hearing impaired/functionally deaf student in the Special Needs Achievement Program (SNAP) at St. Mary’s School for the Deaf are those who, because of the intensity of their physical, mental, or emotional concerns, need educational, social, psychological, and medical services beyond those which are traditionally offered by regular and special education programs.
+The hearing impaired/functionally deaf students in the Special Needs Achievement Program (SNAP) at St. Mary’s School for the Deaf are those who, because of the intensity of their physical, mental, or emotional concerns, need educational, social, psychological, and medical services beyond those which are traditionally offered by regular and special education programs.
 Staff ratios and class sizes are carefully considered to maximize student potential for useful and meaningful participation in society and for self-fulfillment.

 The goals of the program are: to prepare students to care for themselves; to develop social awareness and social skills which will enable the individual to function as social beings in the community; to achieve emotional growth which will enable the individual to maintain the lifestyle of choice; to develop motor skills; to develop personal and home management skills required for self sufficiency; to select and prepare for an occupation; to develop intellectual skills which will lead to responsible and independent citizenship; and to develop the ability to use leisure time well and in a way that will enhance creativity and enjoyment of life.